simonreisinger/Visualize_of_Austrian_Election_Results/README.md

 ### TODOs
 * Die Reihenfolger der Parteien im Bar chart geben wir euch nicht vor und muss daher auch nicht immer gleich sein.
-* Choropleth map shows the correct result.
-File loading is not done via d3.csv but XMLHttPRequests (why?).
+* File loading is not done via d3.csv but XMLHttPRequests.
 Data preprocessing is a bit complicated.
 * When linking the choropleth map with the pie chart, the pie chart is removed and redrawn for every hover operation instead of being updated.
-The shown values are correct!
-* Here, the update is done correctly (removing and redrawing the choropleth map would be too slow anyway).
-Bonus points!

 ## Static Charts with Python
 Visualization [here](https://ippon1.github.io/Visualize_of_Austrian_Election_Results/Static_Charts_with_Python)